queicherius/react-globe/README.md

 > *Painless localizing of React applications with translations, plurals, numbers, dates and times.* 🌍<br/>
 > *Internationalisation is not fun, so it should be easy.* 😌

-- [Gettext](https://www.gnu.org/software/gettext/manual/gettext.html) translation support (keys are the original english text)
+- [Gettext](https://www.gnu.org/software/gettext/manual/gettext.html) translation support (keys are the original English text)
 - Translation messages can be interpolated with values, including React components
 - Internationalisation support for plurals, numbers, dates and times
 - Translation messages can be extracted out of the source code automatically